Medical Student Education

 A full curriculum based on the core competencies as published by the Council on Medical Student Education in Pediatrics (COMSEP) is taught through bedside clinical supervision, daily rounds, in addition to various didactic sessions and interactive case-based discussions facilitated by faculty in nearly all the divisions in the Department of Pediatrics.
 The entire curriculum is reviewed on an ongoing basis, based on feedback from medical school faculty, national regulatory agencies, and students themselves.
 Students rotating through the core clerkship continue to outpace national averages on standardized assessments.
 UT Southwestern students consistently score above the national average for comparable pediatric clerkships on the National Board of Medical Examiners subject exam in Pediatrics.

-Extended experiences in any of the various subspecialty clinics, including Pediatric Hematology-Oncology, Nephrology, Gastroenterology, Endocrinology, and others are available for fourth-year students as well.
+Extended experiences in any of the various subspecialty clinics, including Pediatric Hematology and Oncology, Nephrology, Gastroenterology, Endocrinology, and others are available for fourth-year students as well.
 The Department also offers, and continues to strive to increase the number of, international-health elective opportunities for students.
-Medical students rated their experience on their Pediatrics Clerkship in 2008-2009 as overwhelmingly positive.
+Medical students rated their experience on their Pediatrics Clerkship in 2008–2009 as overwhelmingly positive.
 Student feedback from course evaluations has remained consistently positive, specifically as it relates to autonomy, promotion of clinical skills, and preparation for internship.
 On the 2009 graduation questionnaire, 93.3 percent of UT Southwestern students rated their educational experience as “good” or “excellent,” the highest such combined score for any clerkship in the past 5 years.

 Faculty from the Department of Pediatrics also participate, often in leadership roles, in the more didactic curriculum of the first two years of medical school, including such key courses as genetics, biochemistry, and medical ethics.
 Beginning with the 2007–2008 academic year, faculty members in the Department also served as mentors in the new colleges system at UT Southwestern.
 Each mentored a group of six medical students in both first- and second-year classes and delivered curricula such as professionalism and ethics, communication skills like taking patients’ histories, diagnostic and physical exam skills, and clinical reasoning and interpretation skills through weekly small group meetings.